JK-A2023/Sparta_IaC/ANSIBLE/README.md

 ### Agentless

-- The nodes that ansible manages do not require any software to be installed on them.
+- The nodes that ansible manages do not requ    ire any software to be installed on them.
 - Ansible uses SSH protocl to connect to servers and run tasks.
 - Once connected, it transfers the mopdules required by your command or playbook to the remote machine(s) for execution.
 - Uses YAML templates so users can program repetitive tasks to happen automatically.

+## Diagram:

 ![img.png](ansible_images/ansible_diag_1.png)

+1. An instance on the cloud.
+2. Can SSH into the Ansible controller.
+3. These are our instances that Ansible can connect to via SSH.
+From here it can configure management.
+4. Ansible vault is where all keys for each of the instances are kept, meaning that Ansible can connect to any and all cloud providers at the same time.